-If your Seattle to Glacier National Park road trip itinerary allows for a two-day detour to Leavenworth, definitely take it.
+If your itinerary allows for a two-day detour to Leavenworth, definitely take it.
 This is a unique area that has a lot to offer its visitors.

 Spokane might not be the first place to come to mind when you’re considering places to stop on a drive to Glacier National Park, but hear us out.
 As the second-largest city in Washington, Spokane has plenty to offer its visitors.